matthewhadley/hifile/README.md

     var str = fs.readFileSync(path.join(__dirname, 'example.js'), 'utf8'),
     var markup = hifile(str, 'js');

-Presentation and behaviour are provided via `hifile.css` and `hifile.js`; when served to the browser with the markup, line numbers and line highlighting will be available.
+Presentation and behaviour are provided via `assets/hifile.css` and `assets/hifile.js`; when served to the browser with the markup, line numbers and line highlighting will be available.
 The end result should look something like:

 ![dustin](https://raw.github.com/wiki/diffsky/hifile/screenshot.jpg)